Back to the Defender 90 Section

 We run these units on our own rigs and know that they are tough as nails.
 In all the sets we have sold we have never had a ring/ pinion related failure of any kind, they really are bulletproof.
 Next we'll move on to setting up the front carrier and then we'll assemble both diffs with new seals and get them back into the axles of the D90.

-While the Tdi is being hooked up in the engine bay, we also need to make some changes inside the D90.
+While the engine is being hooked up in the engine bay, we also need to make some changes inside the D90.
 The EFI computers are removed and the needed wiring changes are made.
-The correct diesel dash module is also installed and hooked up in the dash board.
-As you can see in the image above the new dash module is needed to give you the correct "Glow Plug" warning indicator (see orange arrow).
-The ECR Tdi conversions are much more than just slapping an engine in your 90, they are well tested, well thought out, full conversions done to our exacting standards making your new Tdi Rover one of the world's best.
+The correct dash module is also installed and hooked up in the dash board.
+As you can see in the image above the new dash module is needed to give you the correct warning indicators (see orange arrow).
+The conversions are much more than just slapping an engine in your 90, they are well tested, well thought out, full conversions done to our exacting standards making your repowered Rover one of the world's best.

 This image shows the newly installed Phase 2 intercooler.
-This unit is almost 3 times the size of the stock intercooler and offers maximum performance for the 300 Tdi.
+This unit is almost 3 times the size of the stock intercooler and offers maximum performance.
 It is a tight fit, but it does the job nicely.

 One of those tricks is the Mantec raised air intake kit, as seen above.
-The 300 Tdi really does offer deep water capabilities, unlike the EFI V8, so in this D90's case that raised air intake is good for more than just looks.
-Now that the majority of the engine systems have been tested, we move in to finishing up the Stage II suspension and the need Tdi 3 link crossmember.
-For details on the Tdi 3 link system go here.
+The new engine really does offer deep water capabilities, so in this D90's case that raised air intake is good for more than just looks.
+Now that the majority of the engine systems have been tested, we move on to finishing up the Stage II suspension and the needed 3 link crossmember.
+For details on the 3 link system go here.

 Contact info